Calculate Your Cost of Attendance

-- You may be taking classes with extra course fees not estimated on the financial aid offer letter that cover lab materials, assessments or certifications.
+- You may be taking classes with extra course or departmental fees not estimated on the financial aid offer letter that cover lab materials, assessments or certifications.

 - You chose Selection of a different higher priced housing and/or meal plan option that increased your costs.

-- You may still be eligible to waive your Student Health Insurance Fee that has not been waived by the student.
+- Assessed You may still be eligible to waive your Student Health Insurance Fee that has not been waived by the student.